Dinara-Kahadawa/U.S_Flight_Delay_Analysis_Dashboard/README.md

 # US-Flight-Delay-Analysis-Dashboard
-A Power BI dashboard to analyze U.S Flight Delays.
+This is a Power BI dashboard to analyze Flight Delays across U.S. airlines, focusing on the delay causes, delay rates, affected airports and air carriers.
+## Features